eirik-kjonstad/modern-fortran-syntax/README.md

-# Modern Fortran Sublime
+# Modern Fortran syntax

-`modern-fortran-sublime` is a Sublime Text 3 language syntax for modern Fortran that incorporates features introduced in recent Fortran language standards (2003, 2008, 2018).
+The `modern-fortran-syntax` package is a Sublime Text 3 language syntax for highlighting of modern Fortran syntax.
+It incorporates features introduced in recent Fortran language standards (2003, 2008, 2018).

 ## Installation